Mr-Smyth/Touch-AI/README.md

 * Some information about contacting Touch AI.

-* A contact form, which contains:
+* A responsive contact form, which contains:
     * Name
     * Business Name
     * Postcode